jonathanp0/ZugNet/README.md

 Current components are:
 * SimKeypressOutput - Triggers keypresses and key holds based on MQTT Messages
 * SimXKeysInput - Sends MQTT messages triggered by keypresses on an X-Keys XK-24 device.
 Also allows custommised control of the LED backlights on the device.

-Coming soon:
+* MQTT2DirectInput - Converts MQTT messages into joystick inputs(based on the vJoy virtal device driver)
-* Component to convert MQTT messages into joystick inputs(based on the vJoy virtal device driver)
+* Midi2MQTT - Converts MQTT messages into joystick inputs(based on the vJoy virtal device driver)
-* Component to send MQTT messages triggered by MIDI messages
-* Broker to feed data from DTG Train Simulator into ZusiDisplay.

 ## User Guide
 ### XKeysInput and KeypressOutput